Proton

 When you create an account for an online service, for example, you can provide a hide-my-email alias to avoid being tracked or attacked by hackers if your email address is ever exposed in a data breach.
 With hide-my-email aliases, you can easily deactivate them if they’re ever leaked.

-You can create up to 10 hide-my-email aliases with a Proton Mail Essentials plan.
-A Proton Business plan will give you an unlimited number of aliases to create as many as you need.
+You can create up to 10 hide-my-email aliases with a Proton Mail Essentials plan and 20 with a Proton Mail Professional plan.
+Proton Business Suite gives you an unlimited number of aliases to create as many as you need.
 You’ll find your hide-my-email aliases in our new Security Center in Proton Mail.

 Confirm links